-In looking at personality and the choice of coping strategies, new research reveals insights that can help employees maintain performance while surviving an abusive supervisor.
+In considering personality and the choice of coping strategies, new research (Nandkeolyar et al., 2014) reveals insights that can help employees maintain performance while surviving an abusive supervisor.

 COPING WITH AN ABUSIVE SUPERVISOR

-The transactional stress model details a 2-step process in individuals confronted with a stressful event: First, they decide how this event impacts their general well-being; secondly, they decide if something can be done to minimize negative effects, choosing an appropriate coping strategy to deal with the situation.
+When employees are confronted with a stressful event, they first decide how this event impacts their general well-being.
+Second, they decide if something can be done to minimize the negative effects, choosing an appropriate coping strategy to deal with the situation.

-So what coping strategy would you employ in dealing with the stress caused by an abusive supervisor?
-Either you would directly address the issue and take initiative to solve your problem (i.e. active coping strategies), or you may prefer avoiding the issue until the worst passes (i.e. avoidance strategies).
+So what coping strategy might employees utilize in dealing with the stress caused by an abusive supervisor?
+Either they would directly address the issue and take initiative to solve their problem (this is called an active coping strategy), or they may prefer avoiding the issue until the worst passes (this is called an avoidance strategy).

-The question is, is one of these strategies better than the other, or is there more complexity involved in effectively handling such a situation?
+The question is, will one of these strategies work better than the other, or is there more complexity involved in effectively handling such a situation?

-A new study published in the Journal of Applied Psychology suggests personality has a more significant effect on performance than the choice of coping strategy when dealing with an abusive supervisor.
-However, the research does suggest that avoidance strategies will negatively affect employee performance in the long run.
+The current study suggests that personality has a more significant effect on performance than the choice of coping strategy when dealing with an abusive supervisor.
+However, the research does say that avoidance strategies will negatively affect employee performance in the long run.

-That being said, researchers found that conscientiousness (one of the Big 5 personality traits) influences how well you work under such circumstances, no matter you choose to deal with it.
+That being said, researchers found that conscientiousness (one of the Big 5 personality traits) influences how well people work under difficult circumstances, no matter how these employees choose to deal with it.
 In this case, conscientiousness refers to how people control themselves, preferring planned behavior over more spontaneous expressions.

 The work performance of employees who ranked high on conscientiousness and used various coping strategies wasn’t affected nearly as much as those who were low on conscientiousness and using various strategies.
 This highlights the major role conscientiousness plays in helping people maintain their performance, even when choosing different ways of coping with an abusive supervisor.